 Skateboarding

 Who said skateboarding wasn't a sport?
 Well, it is.
-A mix of skill and speed, this sport demands a lot of consistency.
-Skateboarders proprioceptionthen this is the sport for you.
+Combining skill and speed, this sport requires a lot of consistency.
+Fans of proprioceptionthen this is the sport for you.

 The bootcamp

-Or the art of using street furniture to train outdoors.
-Anything is an excuse to build up your muscles: a bench, a staircase, a post, etc.
+Or the art of using street furniture to exercise outdoors.
+Anything can be used to build muscle: a bench, stairs, a post, etc.

 Gentle sports